 The tranquil and picturesque 52-acre East Gardens is open to the public where the remains of Edo Castle can be found, so be sure to include this stop on your Tokyo itinerary.

 Visit when the cherry blossoms bloom for the ultimate viewing experience.

-The 16th century building is Osaka’s showpiece attraction.
+The 16th-century building is Osaka’s showpiece attraction.
 After strolling through the castle grounds, you’ll encounter the jaw-dropping beauty of the castle’s main tower.

 Inside, a museum tells the history of the building, while an observatory 50m high offers views across the city.
-The castle is surrounded by moats and stone walls while 13 structures that escaped various wars are of recognised historical value to the Japanese government.
+The castle is surrounded by moats and stone walls while 13 structures that escaped various wars are of recognized historical value to the Japanese government.

 As you pass by the temple, you meet two other impressive buildings: Hojo, the residence of the former head priest, and Fudo Hall, a small temple that houses a statue of a Buddhist wisdom king.

 You can buy omiyage (souvenirs) here while a nearby teahouse provides drinks and ice cream.
 If you want to stretch your legs after, walk east about 4km to Kyoto Imperial Palace, the former residence of the Emperor of Japan.